 Is AnyDesk Safe?
 The Real Story

 I’ve lost count of how many times people have asked if it’s safe to let AnyDesk onto their devices.
 Straight talk?
-On its own, AnyDesk is packed with legit security stuff—think about the kind of cryptography the banks use.
+On its own, AnyDesk is packed with legit security features—think about the kind of cryptography the banks use.
 But, just like locking your front door, it’s only as secure as how careful you are using it.

 Security Nuts and Bolts (Summed Up, No Fluff)